zipi/rrr/README.md

 	rails s

-Refresh the browser and enjoy the pretty "Yay!
+Load http://localhost:3000 in your browser and enjoy the pretty "Yay!
 You're on Rails!" page.
 But not too long, now the real work of building a Ruby on Rails with React web application can begin.

 ### How to Accomplish Work